 Dinner friends.
 Another it-will-be-done-in-less-than-30-minutes meal.
+Actually, this one is more like 20 minutes.
 All of these meals seem to be staring pasta lately.
 I happen to love pasta.
 I could eat it several times a week so I don't really mind.
 It's fast and easy to stock in the cupboard.

 You will need two pots.
-One filled with water for cooking the pasta – fusilli or bow ties is best.
+One filled with water for cooking the pasta - a short pasta - fusilli, penne or bow ties is best.
 And a medium-sized pot for making the sauce.

-While the pasta water is coming to a boil bring frozen peas and the measured water or stock to a boil.
-I use water and a stock cube.
+While the pasta water is coming to a boil bring frozen peas and the stock to a boil.
+I often use water and a stock cube.
 Once they are simmering and the peas are near done, it only takes a few minutes, add the spinach.
 Let the spinach wilt then remove from the heat and toss into a blender.
 Yes - liquid and all.

 (pasta water is likely boiling by now so get the noodles into the pot)

-To the blender add olive oil and pesto and wiz until smooth and creamy.
-It might seem a little loose at this point but it will thicken up just fine when the feta and pasta is added.
-Pour into a large serving bowl, add the 3/4 of the feta, taste for seasoning, add salt and pepper.
+To the blender add olive oil, juice of half a lemon, a generous pinch of salt and pepper and a scoop of pesto and whiz until smooth and creamy.
+It might seem a little loose at this point but it will thicken up just fine when the feta and pasta are added.
+Set aside until the pasta is done cooking.

 That's it.
-Serve with a slice of lemon and the remaining feta to sprinkle on top.
+Serve with slices of lemon and the remaining feta to sprinkle on top.

 PS the kids will love this.
 Granted they will have to be adventurous enough to dig into green things.
 Convince them.
 They will like it.

-- In a medium sized pot add peas, water and bouillon cube and bring to a simmer over medium heat.
-Cook for 2-3 minutes then add the spinach.
-Cook until the spinach wilts, another minute or 2.
+- Meanwhile, in a medium-sized pot add peas, stock (or water and bouillon cube) and bring to a simmer over medium heat.
+Just as the peas come to a simmer add the spinach.
+Cook until the spinach wilts, another minute.
 Remove from the heat.

-- Pour the pea and spinach mixture into the jar of a blender, it may be necessary to do this in batches.
-Add the pesto, salt, pepper and olive oil.
+- Pour the pea and spinach mixture into the jar of a blender, it may be necessary to do this in batches depending on the size of your blender.
+Add the pesto, juice from half of the lemon, salt, pepper and olive oil.
 Vent the blender lid and cover with a kitchen towel to allow steam to escape.
 Blend until smooth and creamy.
 Taste for seasoning, add more salt if necessary.

-- In a large bowl toss cooked and drained pasta with sauce and 3/4 of a cup of feta cheese.
+- Return the drained pasta to the pasta cooking pot (it is now empty!), pour over sauce plus ¾ feta cheese and toss well.
+The sauce will begin to thicken.
 Add some pasta water, a tablespoon at a time, only if the sauce is too thick.
 Serve with the remaining feta cheese and lemon wedges.